Kohler Voltage Regulator Test (Guide)

 Step 3 – Check the Reading

-If the reading ranges between 13-15V, that means the charging system is working properly.
-If the voltage is above 15.5V, it is an indication of a bad voltage regulator.
+If the reading ranges between 13-15V, the charging system is working properly.
+If the voltage is above 15.5V, it indicates a bad voltage regulator.
 So, you might have to replace it.
-However, if the multimeter shows a reading below 12.5V, you’ll have to check the stator.
+However, if the multimeter is below 12.5V, you’ll have to check the stator.

 Part 4 – Stator Output Test (Engine ON)